testcontainers/testcontainers-go/docs/features/common_functional_options.md

 !!!info
     To better understand how this feature works, please read the [Create containers: Lifecycle Hooks](/features/creating_container/#lifecycle-hooks) documentation.

-It also exports an `Executable` interface, defining one single method: `AsCommand()`, which returns a slice of strings to represent the command and positional arguments to be executed in the container.
+It also exports an `Executable` interface, defining the following methods:

+- `AsCommand()`, which returns a slice of strings to represent the command and positional arguments to be executed in the container;
+- `Options()` to set the command options, such as the working directory, environment variables, user executing the command, etc. It returns a slice of functional options to configure the command.

 You could use this feature to run a custom script, or to run a command that is not supported by the module right after the container is started.